SkoolNotes/Taproot/2020HIST201/KBhHIST201RobertsCh5.md

 	* England had before sought to enter spice trade of India, but had issues trying to do so
 	* Had French interference when trying to do business in India
 	* For a century held only Fort St. George and Bombay
 	* Conducted trade in Coffee and Textiles
+* Coffee!
+	* Establishment of coffee-houses of London brought popularity of the drink
+	* Tea drinking was also growing at the time